OBOAcademy/obook/docs/ontology_term_use.md

 - [OBO Foundry](http://obofoundry.org/).
 Read more [below](#repo)
 - [The Ontology Lookup Service (OLS)](https://www.ebi.ac.uk/ols/ontologies).
 The OLS contains over 200 ontologies.
 - [BioPortal](https://bioportal.bioontology.org/).
-BioPortal aggreates almost 900 biomedical ontologies, and provides a search interface to look up terms.
+BioPortal aggregates almost 900 biomedical ontologies, and provides a search interface to look up terms.
+It is a popular repository for ontologies, but as only a fraction of the ontologies are reviewed by the OBO Foundry, you should carefully review any ontologies found on BioPortal before committing to use them.
 - [Ontobee](http://www.ontobee.org/).
-Ontobee contains over 200 biomedical ontologies.
+Ontobee indexes all 200+ OBO Foundry ontologies and is the default browser for OBO: For example, when you click http://purl.obolibrary.org/obo/IAO_0000112, you will be redirected to the a page in the Ontobee browser that describes the annotation property `example of usage`.

 <a name="repo"></a>
 ## 3. Ontology repositories